Okay. Time for full disclosure. I’m not cool.

 Awkward moments are bound to happen.
 But the good news?
 Most of the time it won’t be noticed or remembered.

-It sounds a bit sad to say, but everyone is too busy thinking about themselves to notice that little moment where you felt weird.
-We’re all in the same place, trying to navigate the situation.
+It's a little sad to admit, but people are too busy thinking about themselves to notice that one little moment where you felt weird.
+We’re all in the same place, trying to navigate this networking game.

-And even if they did notice, chances are they won’t remember it.
-They’re too busy thinking about themselves; either how they are coming across at the event, or what they have to do when it ends: What to make for dinner, theirdeadline, or what to buy for Grandma Edie’s birthday.
+They’re too busy thinking about themselves; either how they too are coming across at the event, that deadline they have to meet, or what they have to do when the event ends: What to make for dinner or figuring out a gift to buy for Great Aunt Edie’s birthday.

-In addition, when you’re sincere and authentic, people don’t hold awkward moments against you.
-They get you’re a real person, and being a human being living life means there are moments of uncertainty.
+Remember: When you’re sincere and authentic, people don’t hold awkward moments against you.
+They get you’re a real person, and being a human being living life means there will be moments of uncertainty.

-Honestly it takes time, and it has taken me practice to learn that skill.
-But when you do, it makes such a difference.
+But when you learn to let go, it makes such a difference.
 It's one of the tricks in learning how to be happy.
-Plus, you don’t need to carry any doubts with you into the next conversation!

 One last networking story...

-Now you know my tips and tricks.
-You may find your own as time goes on.
+Now that you know my networking tips and tricks, you're ready to face your next professional event with confidence.
+And, you may find your own tricks as time goes on.
 But I promise you that you are not alone!
 And just to prove it, here is one last story of mine, which happened to inspire this article.